NorthEdWAD/web-hub/project-11-interactive-site/README.md

 - [ ] Used JavaScript to add a simple animation/slideshow to one of your pages
 - [ ] Tested and debugged your code
 - [ ] Uploaded your code and image files to GitHub
-- [ ] Shared the link to your GitHub repo (using the GitHub URL form)
+- [ ] Shared the link to your GitHub repo (using the above Google form)

 ---